Uncle Ike's Pot Shop

 Uncle Ike's Pot Shop is an establishment in Seattle, Washington, licensed by the Washington State Liquor and Cannabis Board to sell cannabis to the public.

+History

-It opened on September 30, 2014 and was the second cannabis retailer in Seattle, after Cannabis City.
+Uncle Ike's Pot Shop opened on September 30, 2014, and was the second cannabis retailer in Seattle, after Cannabis City.
 As of 2016 it led the state of Washington in cannabis retail sales at over $1 million per month.
 The proprietor is Ian Karl Eisenberg, aka "Uncle Ike".

 The business is both praised for being the first to inform consumers about pesticides in their product, and criticized for contributing to gentrification of the neighborhood it is located in, Seattle's Central District.
 When it opened, the shop was said to be "built like a fortress" with security provided by a company owned and staffed by ex-military service members.
-As of 2022, Uncle Ike's has expanded to five shops in Seattle, including a outlet store in the White Center neighborhood.
+As of 2022, Uncle Ike's has expanded to five shops in Seattle, including an outlet store in the White Center neighborhood.